JakeRich7/Wesnoth_Campaign_Creator/README.md

 ### Requirements Python:
 1. Python 3.10+ must be installed
 2. Pip install customtkinter (run in terminal)
-3. python entry.py (runs the application)
+3. python entry.py (run in terminal)

 OR